Ganesha2282882/cuteos/README.md

 grub-mkrescue --output=$HOME/CuteOS.iso --product-name=CuteOS --product-version="White Toad"
 ```

 And it's really fast.
-It's written in about 50 lines of code.
-And it does not even take a second to compile!
+(At least on a DOS computer.
+It's slow on a modern machine which is ironic.)